mangalam-research/wed/doc/usage.rst

 OpenSauce program so support for various platforms should improve.

-Wed is primarily developed using a recent version of Chrome (version 29; versions 26, 27 and 28 have also been used earlier) and a recent version of Firefox (version 24; versions 20, 21, 22 and 23 have also been used earlier) for testing.
+Wed is primarily developed using a recent version of Chrome (version 30; versions 26-29 have also been used earlier) and a recent version of Firefox (version 25; versions 20-24 have also been used earlier) for testing.
 Ideally wed should work with recent versions of other browsers but since it is not routinely tested with those browsers there may be bugs specific to running wed in those browsers.
 File an issue in github if you find a problem with IE 9 or higher or a relatively recent other kind of desktop browser or (obviously) with the browsers used for testing wed.
-Due to a lack of development resources, the following items are unlikely to ever be supported, in decreasing order of likelihood:
+We would like to support phone and tablet browsers but due to a lack of development resources, such support is unlikely to materialize soon.
+In decreasing order of likelihood, the following cases are unlikely to ever be supported:

-* Browsers for phones and tablets.

 * Versions of Chrome and Firefox older than those mentioned above.